aliensurge/IPE/README.md

 - `DEFAULT_CHECK_INTERVAL`: Default monitoring interval in seconds (default: 300)
 - `TELEGRAM_BOT_TOKEN`: Telegram bot token for notifications
 - `TELEGRAM_CHAT_ID`: Telegram chat ID for notifications

-## License

-This project is developed as part of a university coursework project.

-## Contributing

-This is a student project.
-Contributions and feedback are welcome!

-## Support

-For issues or questions, please open an issue on GitHub.